-Do not fill above the bottom of the fuel tank neck (Figure 12).
+Fill the fuel tank as shown in Figure 12; do not fill above the bottom of the fuel tank neck.

 Important: For best results, purchase only the quantity of fuel that you expect to use in 30 days.
-Otherwise, you may use fuel stabilizer/conditioner in the machine at all times to keep the fuel fresh longer when used as directed by the fuel-stabilizer manufacturer.
+Otherwise, add fuel stabilizer/conditioner to fresh fuel as directed by the fuel-stabilizer/conditioner manufacturer.